Metadata

 the given typelevel list of lists.
 In order to combine the resulting

-n-ary product of parsers, we use function hchoice
+n-ary product of parsers, we use function hchoice making use of

-the Alternative
+the Alternative instance of Parser:

 -- Generic decoding function